• Mental Health

 When someone is diagnosed with a chronic illness, a lot may change.
 Depending on the diagnosis and how severe it is, you may experience changes in your lifestyle, level of physical functioning, and even find that your role in your family and community changes, too.
 You also must deal with the stress of learning how to manage your illness, with the knowledge that it may exist for the rest of your life.

 You might expect that anyone dealing with a chronic health condition would have a certain level of distress.
 The amount of stress associated with chronic illness is related to how overwhelming or threatening it seems.
 Many people may struggle to feel good in their daily lives, comfortable in their bodies, or connected in relationships.
-Feelings such as grief, sadness, worry or anger may be typical.
+Feelings such as grief, sadness, worry, or anger may be typical.
 However, if feelings of distress are impeding your ability to care for yourself or function in your daily life for an extended period of time, it may make sense to seek help from a professional.

-Individuals with chronic medical conditions have a higher risk of developing depression than otherwise-healthy people.1,2,3,4,5,8 Those who have co-occurring depression and chronic illness are also likely to have more severe symptoms of both illnesses, increased difficulty adapting, and higher medical costs than those who have chronic illness without depression.1
+People with chronic medical conditions have a higher risk of developing depression than otherwise-healthy people.1,2,3,4,5,8 Those who have co-occurring depression and chronic illness are also likely to have more severe symptoms of both illnesses, increased difficulty adapting, and higher medical costs than those who have chronic illness without depression.1

-Symptoms of sadness, loss of pleasure and low self-esteem may follow a recent medical diagnosis for many people, but may fade as the person adjusts or as physical symptoms improve.1 Other times, however, these depressive symptoms can persist for an extended period of time, indicating a potential diagnosis of clinical depression.
+Symptoms of sadness, loss of pleasure and low self-esteem may follow a recent medical diagnosis for many people, but may fade as the person adjusts or as physical symptoms improve.1 Other times, however, these depressive symptoms can persist for an extended period of time, indicating a potential diagnosis of clinical major depression.

 Common symptoms of depression include:1